yohanboniface/sulci/README.rst

 Then, we can build the lexicon::

- ./manage.py sulci_cli -m
+ ./manage.py sulci_train -x

 This will write the new lexicon in temporary `.pdg` (pending) file.
-For now, we have to manually rename it in `lexicon.lxc`.
+For now, we have to manually rename it in `lexicon.lxc` if the result is ok for us.

 Now, we can launch the lexical training::

- ./manage.py sulci_cli -i
+ ./manage.py sulci_train -e

 or, to load-balance the work in more than one process (using zmq), here one master and 4 slaves subprocesses::

- ./manage.py sulci_cli -i -s 4
+ ./manage.py sulci_train -e -s 4

 Another time, we have to manually rename the file generated in `/corpus/` from `lexical_rules.pdg` to `lexical_rules.rls`.

 Then, we can launch the contextual training (remember to rename the file after)::

- ./manage.py sulci_cli -c -s 4
+ ./manage.py sulci_train -c -s 4

 Now, the lemmatizer trainer::

- ./manage.py sulci_cli -r -s 4
+ ./manage.py sulci_train -r -s 4

 Now, the last step, but the bigger : the semantical training.
 Here a big corpus of categorized texts is needed.
 For example, in Libération we are using now a